serverx-org/SERVER-X-ARCHIVES/Hanish/articles/basic-pratices-of-vs-code/index.md

 Settings: Adjust settings such as files.exclude and search.exclude to exclude unnecessary files and directories from indexing.
 Extensions: Disable or uninstall extensions that are not essential to your workflow or that negatively impact performance.
-By following these best practices and valuable insights, you can enhance your productivity and efficiency when working with Visual Studio Code.
+By following these best practices and valuable insights, you can enhance your productivity and efficiency when working with Visual Studio Code..